Skip over main navigation

 3. Diagnosis & care

-Diagnosis & care
+Diagnosis

-This guide contains everything a GP needs to know about genetic haemochromatosis, including prevelence, genetics, early, classic and late symptoms, primary care testing and primary care pathway.
+This guide contains everything a GP needs to know about genetic haemochromatosis, including prevalence, genetics, early, classic and late symptoms, primary care testing and primary care pathway.
 It also covers treatment and ongoing management.

 This guide is fully endorsed by our clinical advisory panel.